-- 2.4.7.4 To implement this Plan, land use planning will be coordinated with the planning of transit, municipal water and wastewater systems, solid waste management and community infrastructure that includes education, recreation and healthcare facilities. - 2.4.7.5 Areas will be phased, generally in accordance with Schedule D, which will be amended as Secondary Plans and servicing studies for the Designated Greenfield Areas are approved.
+- 2.4.7.4 To implement this Plan, land use planning will be coordinated with the planning of transit, infrastructure including municipal water and wastewater systems, solid waste management, utilities and community infrastructure that includes education, recreation and healthcare facilities. - 2.4.7.5 Areas will be phased, as Secondary Plans and servicing studies for the Designated Greenfield Areas are approved, and in accordance with Section 7.1.4.